 We have clothes in use for over several decades, while it is nowadays not uncommon to use clothes once or not at all before they are tossed out.
 The 40 items mentioned before amount to about 13-14 kg per person per year.

 As long as clothes are in use, we wear and wash them.
 Levi Strauss, the first to patent the blue jeans, prefers it that the jeans they produce are washed less frequently.
-The reason is from research they did on the 501 they learned that consumer care is responsible for 23% of water usage over the lifetime of a pair of jeans, 37% of greenhouse gas emissions and 16% of eutrophication.
-If you have done our lessons on the nitrogen and phosphorus cycle you are familiar with that concept.
+From research into the sustainability of the 501 they learned that consumer care is responsible for 23% of water usage over the lifetime of a pair of jeans, 37% of greenhouse gas emissions and 16% of eutrophication.
+If you have done our lessons about the nitrogen and phosphorus cycle you are familiar with that concept.

 Levis found that wearing jeans ten times before washing could diminish water usage and greenhouse gas emissions from 61% in China to 77% in the US.
 Their advice is to spot clean instead of tossing your jeans in the laundry basket when you messed it up.